 Established in 1902, Raymark started as the A.H.
 Raymond Company, named after its creators.
 The name was changed numerous times shortly after, to Raytech, Raybestos Industries, Raybestos-Manhattan, and finally to Raymark.

 According to internal documents, records reveal that the past president of Raymark had a long history of suppressing information about using asbestos in the company’s products, which became one of the reasons that it lost so many lawsuits.

-However, it wasn’t much longer before asbestos-related claims against Raymark began piling up, when more and more people began developing malignant mesothelioma and other toxic diseases.
+Afterward, asbestos-related claims against Raymark began piling up, as people began developing malignant mesothelioma and other toxic diseases.